Materials

 Check the gutters.
 Buildup of organic material in your rain gutters or any blockage around the drainpipe can cause water to backup, causing moisture to work its way under shingles and mold to form.
 A yearly cleaning of your gutter system can save you thousands of dollars in repairs.

-Next, carefully check all areas where flashings exist.
-Flashings are your roof’s transitional components that connect your primary roofing material to other areas of your home’s top surface, such as chimneys, skylights, vents and vertical rises in the roof’s plane.
-Often, loose, cracked, rusted or improperly installed flashings will be the primary reason for a leak in a reasonably sound roof.
+Next, carefully check all flashings.
+Flashings are your roof’s transitional components that connect your primary roofing material to other parts of your home, such as chimneys, skylights, vents and vertical rises in the roof’s plane.
+Often, loose, cracked, rusted or improperly installed flashings will be the primary reason for a leak in an otherwise sound roof.
 That leak can cause major damage before you’ve noticed it in your home.
 Many professionals prefer copper or tin flashings that can be soldered, thus providing a sound seal.
 Caulk or roofing cement in these areas can be undependable.
 Repair any flashings that have been compromised.

 Performing these simple steps, very carefully if you’re doing them yourself, can add years to the life of your roof and save you money.
 Remember to watch your step and use common sense.